Quantum thermalization must occur in translation-invariant systems at high temperature: Quantum thermalization

 In order to draw a physically meaningful statement about quantum thermalization at finite temperature, we introduce a class of ensembles $\mathcal{E}_{\beta,\mathcal{C}}$ with two parameters $\beta$ and $\mathcal{C}$ satisfying the following three properties: \begin{enumerate} \item[(P1)] {\it Shallow complexity} $\mathcal{C}$: any state in $\mathcal{E}_{\beta,\mathcal{C}}$ can be prepared from a product state by a quantum circuit of depth at most $\mathcal{C}$, where $\mathcal{C}(N)$ may grow at most subpolynomially in the system size $N$.

 \item[(P2)] {\it Inverse temperature $\beta$}: the average global energy matches the thermal value $\E_{\psi} [\tr(\psi H)] = \tr(g_\beta H)$.

-\item[(P3)]{\it Maximally entropic ensemble} (MEE): the von Neumann entropy of the average state $\rho=\E_\psi[\psi]$ is maximal among all other ensembles with the same complexity (P1) and temperature (P2)~\cite{SM}. \end{enumerate}
+\item[(P3)]{\it Maximally entropic ensemble} (MEE): the von Neumann entropy of the average state $\rho=\E_\psi[\psi]$ is maximal among all other ensembles with the same complexity (P1) and temperature (P2). \end{enumerate}

 Property (P1) guarantees that any state in the ensemble is far from equilibrium and physically relevant, (P2) controls the effective temperature of the ensemble, and (P3) implies that the ensemble is large, in a precise sense.
 Our main result establishes the quantum thermalization of any ensemble satisfying these three properties at high temperature: \begin{theorem}[Quantum thermalization] Consider any translation invariant, geometrically local Hamiltonian for $N$ qubits in $D$-dimensional lattice with nondegenerate spectral gaps.
-Below a certain threshold inverse temperature $\beta_{*}>0$ (independent of $N$), any ensemble satisfying properties (P1--3) thermalizes \textup{[}i.e., satisfies Eq.~\eqref{eq:ensembletherm}\textup{]}, with finite-size corrections $\varepsilon(N)\leq O\big(N^{-{1/2}+\delta}\big)$ for any $\delta>0$ and geometrically local region $A$ of constant size. \end{theorem} In particular, if we consider an ensemble of trivial complexity $\mathcal{C}=0$, we establish a statement about thermalization of initial product states: \begin{corollary} Under the conditions of Theorem~1, any maximally entropic ensemble of pure product states at inverse temperature $\beta\leq \beta_*$ thermalizes. \end{corollary}
+Below a certain threshold inverse temperature $\beta_{*}>0$ (independent of $N$), any ensemble satisfying properties (P1--3) thermalizes \textup{[}i.e., satisfies Eq.~\eqref{eq:ensembletherm}\textup{]}, with finite-size corrections $\varepsilon(N)\leq O\big(N^{-{1/2}+\delta}\big)$ for any $\delta>0$ and geometrically local region $A$ of constant size. \end{theorem}

+In particular, if we consider an ensemble of trivial complexity $\mathcal{C}=0$, we establish a statement about thermalization of initial product states: \begin{corollary} Under the conditions of Theorem~1, any maximally entropic ensemble of pure product states at inverse temperature $\beta\leq \beta_*$ thermalizes. \end{corollary}